ouspg/CompSec/Lab5_ChipWhisperer/README.md

 * There is little extra delay when algorithm finishes processing 8-bit "chunk" of private key.
 * Remember what we concluded about execution times in theory part?
 When key bit is 1, additional multiplication operation should result longer execution time.

 Based on all previous knowledge combined, this is example code snippet how key could be calculted bit by bit.
 Extend your code by applying snippet to it.
-You most likely have to modify some values or add some extra code according to your own analysis of execution times you just printed.
+You most likely have to modify some hard-coded values or even add some extra code according to your own analysis of execution times you just printed.

 ```Python
 recovered_key = 0x0000